wodenx/Bodiless-JS/packages/bodiless-documentation/doc/About/DesignElementBasics.md

     };
     ```

-    Note: that the actual sub-components here are *injected*; that is, they are passed into the component via a `components` prop.
-We defined the defaults for these components above (`captionedImageStart`), but we will actually render whatever we are passed.
+    Note: that the actual sub-components here are *injected*; that is, they are
+    passed into the component via a `components` prop.
+We defined the defaults
+    for these components above (`captionedImageStart`), but we will actually
+    render whatever we are passed.

-1. However, the usual pattern is not to pass these components directly.
-Instead, let's wrap our component with `designable` to allow consumers  to provide styling through *higher order components* (HOC's) which will be applied to the defaults.
-(Note, you should already be familiar with the use if `withNode` to provide your component with a place to store its data).
+1. The usual pattern, however, is not to pass these components directly.
+   Instead, let's wrap our component with `designable` to allow consumers to
+   provide styling through *higher order components* (HOC's) which will be
+   applied to the defaults.
+(Note, we are also using `withNode` to give our
+   component a place to store its data.
+You should already be familiar with this
+   pattern from the previous tutorial.)

     ```
     const CaptionedImageClean = flow(